FREQUENTLY ASKED QUESTIONS

 I see that there are 5 doulas in Natural Baby Doulas, so who would be my doula in labor?

 When you hire Natural Baby Doulas, you hire all five of us to support you through your pregnancy and postpartum.
 You will meet one doula at the consultation and then you will meet two more doulas in your two prenatal meetings as you get closer to your due date.
-The other two doulas are the “backup” doulas and are available for a phone meeting / skype meeting before you have your baby.
-Our backup doulas are very rarely needed, but it gives you the security of always having a doula ready whenever your baby comes.
-When your labor begins, one of the 3 doulas you met with will be your doula in labor.
+The three doulas who you meet in your pregnancy will be the three doulas on call for your birth.
+When your labor begins, one of the three doulas you met with will be your doula in labor.
 Sometimes moms ask if they will like all of us since they only interview one of us.
 We always ask for feedback from our clients and the feedback we receive is that while we do have different personalities since we are individuals, we all have a very similar approach in the manner that we support our clients.
 One major benefit of hiring a group of doulas versus an individual is that you know all of us well and all of us are up to date on everything going on in your pregnancy, so no matter when your labor starts, you will have someone with you who knows exactly what your hopes for your birth are.
 Additionally, if you do have a long labor and the doula who is with you needs relief (after round 12-18 hours typically), you will know who is coming to support you since you have met all of us.

 I haven’t asked my midwife/doctor about having a doula yet.
 How do you interact with them?

-We work as a team with your care provider.
 We have wonderful relationships with many of the doctors and midwives in our area and we collaborate with them to make sure that you have the best birth experience possible.
 Often times a care provider can tell us what position the baby is in and we can use that knowledge to help moms get into certain positions to get a baby to turn.
 Other times a doctor will ask the doula advice about observations and possible next steps because we are the ones who have been with the woman in labor for several hours.
-Your doctor or midwife is one of our biggest assets in your labor for us and our goal is to always have an awesome relationship with them.
+Your doctor or midwife is one of our biggest assets in your labor for us.

 My partner is concerned that a doula will take their place.
 Is this true?